UV coating: Ultraviolet coatings in printing

 Ultraviolet cured coatings can be applied over ink printed on paper and dried by exposure to UV radiation.
 UV coatings can be formulated up to 100% solids so that they have no volatile component that contributes to pollution.
 This high solids level also allows for the coating to be applied in very thin films.
 UV coatings can be formulated to a wide variety of gloss ranges.
 UV coating can be applied via most conventional industrial coating applications as well as by silkscreen and 3D printing.

 Due to the normally high solids content of UV coating/varnish the surface of the cured film can be extremely reflective and glossy.
 80 lb text and heavier weights of paper can be UV coated, however, cover weights are preferred.

 UV can be applied on spot locations of the paper or by flooding the page.
 This coating application can deepen the color of the printed area.
 Drying is virtually instantaneous when exposed to the correct level of UV light so projects can move quickly into the bindery.

 A printed page with UV coating applied can be very shiny or flattened to a matte finish.
 A good example of UV coated paper is photo paper sold for home printing projects.
 UV coatings that are not fully cured can have a slightly sticky/tacky feel.

+In commercial printing, UV-curable coatings are applied inline during the offset and digital printing process on paper substrates such as brochures, business cards, and presentation folders.
+The film is then exposed to ultraviolet lamps for immediate curing.
+Formulations can be adjusted for high-gloss or matte effects.
+These formulations typically include oligomer resins, reactive monomers, and photoinitiators designed for rapid photopolymerization under UV exposure.
+When fully cured, such coatings can improve rub/abrasion and chemical resistance relative to some aqueous or varnish finishes.

+Adoption in printing expanded from the late 20th century as curing equipment and chemistries improved, supporting higher production speeds and use on diverse substrates.